- Editor Rating

 Available from Themeforest for a single site license of $64, X represents pretty good value.
 Also included with each license is the ability to validate a development environment.

 Overall, I was impressed with the X Theme.
 It’s easy to deploy, use and navigate.
 I never had to spend too much time looking for a specific feature which to me, is always a good sign.
-I recently reviewed the Cornerstone Plugin and commented that I would have liked to see a little more granular control over some of the elements.
-I think the same thing applies to the X Theme as a whole, especially considering that it comes packaged with Cornerstone.

 Despite all the capabilities and features of this theme, X still feels remarkably lightweight.
 Not once did I find myself waiting for anything to load.
 If you are looking for a feature-packed theme that is easy to use, I think X deserves a closer look.